yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 	"./intel.png| What would EA say to this"
   >}}

-So if you notice stutter while playing, the solution may be quite simple: do a clean Windows 10 install!
+So if you notice stutter while playing, the solution may be quite simple: perform a clean Windows 10 install!

 ## Future projects